elisemercury/Duplicate-Image-Finder/README.md

 ### sort_output (bool)

-Per default, the DIF will output the filenames of the duplicate images within a dictionary by the order in which they were found.
+Per default, DifPy will output the filenames of the duplicate images within a dictionary by the order in which they were found.
 If you want the duplicate images to be ordered alphabetically then set sort_output to `true`.

 ```False```= (default) output filenames of the duplicate/similar images by order they were found